Create dataframe

 # Output

-This notation also supports selecting all columns except the range of columns.
-In the following example, selects all columns except columns between 2 and 4 indexes.
+Alternatively, you can use this notation to select all columns except those within a specific portion.
+In the following example, it selects all columns except those with indexes between 2 and 4.

 df2 <- df[,-2:-4]